This Slow cooker Thai chicken curry is such an easy recipe, if you love curries you can't go wrong.

 Common questions about Thai Chicken Curry:

 Does this freeze well?
 Yes.
 This curry can be frozen in an airtight container for up to 6 months in the freezer.
 Defrost, then heat to piping hot in a saucepan on the stovetop.
+If you're looking for tips, tricks and ideas on more freezer food, click through to my Freezer Meals Made Easy course page.

 Can I use other cuts of chicken?
 My preference is skinless chicken thighs (either bone in or out) as the meat has a rich flavour.
 But you could also use chicken breast if you have it.